VandyApps/setupDegreeVU/README.md

 Now type the following into a terminal window:

-./mongoimport --db degreevu --collection courses --file /path/to/file/courses.json
+*./mongoimport --db degreeVU --collection courses --file /path/to/file/courses.json*

 This should load all the proper courses into the database.